Quetzaly88/Surfing-and-Wellness/README.md

 - Adjusting the footer to all devices.
 - Reduce video prev. size
 - Some css styling as flex-box.
+- Adapt the correct picture sizes to the assets.
+- Media query was difficult to adapt aflet I was done with most of the project.
+- Pressure made me make misstakes but at the end I solved them.

 Validator Testing